 This function selects a file according to the methods described in clause 8.4.
-After a successful selection the record pointer is undefined.
+After a successful selection the record pointer and the current tag pointer are undefined.

-• file ID, application ID, path or empty.
+• File ID, application ID, path or empty.

-- if the selected file is the MF, a DF or an ADF: - file ID, total file size, PIN status and other application specific data; - if the selected file is an EF: - file ID, file size, total file size, access conditions, invalidated/not invalidated indicator, structure of EF and length of the records in case of linear fixed structure or cyclic structure.
+- If the selected file is the MF, a DF or an ADF: - File ID, total file size, PIN status and other application specific data. - If the selected file is an EF: - File ID, file size, total file size, access conditions, invalidated/not invalidated indicator, structure of EF, length of the records in case of linear fixed structure or cyclic structure, file details, reserved file size and maximum file size in case of BER-TLV structure.